dykstrom/mazela-man/06-chapter-6/README.md

 We want the player to progress to the next level, when all pills have been eaten.
 Since we don't know from the start how many they are, we have to count them.
-Let's do this in the initLevel method after we have loaded the level.
-We simply get all entities of type PILL, count them, and store the result in a game variable.
+Let's do this in the `initLevel` method after we have loaded the level.
+We simply get all entities of type `PILL`, count them, and store the result in a game variable.

 ```java
     // Store the number of pills on this level